Albin Taylor

 Albin Taylor (1866–1936) was a British trade union leader.

 Early life

-Born in Castle Cary in Somerset, Taylor began working as a half-timer when he was eight years old.
-He left home when he was fifteen and worked as a labourer constructing the Severn Tunnel for a time, before joining the Royal Marines in 1882.
+Born in Castle Cary in Somerset, Taylor began working part-time when he was eight years old.
+He left home when he was fifteen, worked as a labourer constructing the Severn Tunnel before joining the Royal Marines in 1882.
 He served in Egypt in 1884, but was invalided out with a heart condition and was not awarded a pension.

 Needing work, Taylor moved to London, where he found employment as a labourer, constructing the Charing Cross Road, then later working on the Beckton Northern Outfall.
 His work was highly regarded, and he found a permanent position with the London County Council.
 He also joined the Social Democratic Federation (SDF), where he held membership of the Canning Town branch, led by Will Thorne.
 He stood for West Ham Borough Council as an SDF candidate in 1891, narrowly missing out on election with 871 votes.